rschristopher/rschristopher.github.io/src/pow/index.md

  very few will be involved
  in mining, and far fewer will be successful.
-Ultimately, the mechanism that guarantees final international settlement is a highly competitive (and adversarial) zero sum game.
+Ultimately, the mechanism that guarantees final international settlement (mining) is a highly competitive (and adversarial) zero sum game.

 For those foolish enough to play this game
  -- *and for some it's more a matter of fate than want* --